drajaram614/Network-Security-Labs/TLS.md

 **Why is the “Finished” message missing?**
    - **Answer:** The "Finished" message might be missing due to:
-     - A. The server/client has more messages to send.
+     - The server/client has more messages to send.
-     - B. The finished message is encrypted.
+     - The finished message is encrypted.
-     - C. This is a TLS abbreviated handshake.
+     - This is a TLS abbreviated handshake.
-     - D. There is no finished message in the TLS handshake.
+     - There is no finished message in the TLS handshake.
      - For most cases, it could be due to an abbreviated handshake or an encrypted message.

 ## SSL/TLS Inspection from Web Browser